wahrwolf/ba-thesis/chapters/500-discussion.md

 In my testing, I used Czech and German as languages that originated from different language families.
 However, they are still related and are closer to English as for example, Japanese or Chinese.
 The results need to be verified with more data from these language pairs.
-Also, only two language pairs were tested, and the indication described in the \ref{language-comparison} needs to be evaluated on more language pairs in the future.
+Also, only two language pairs were tested, and the indication described in \ref{language-comparison} needs to be evaluated on more language pairs in the future.

 ## The domain Selection and the Corpus Metrics
-I used only three domains and compared very simple metrics on the corpora, and my indication \ref{language-comparison} and observation in \ref{prefix-constraints} based upon these differences between the domains.
+I used only three domains and compared very simple metrics on the corpora, and my indication (\ref{language-comparison}) and observation (\ref{prefix-constraints}) based upon these differences between the domains.
 To increase the confidence in my results, I suggest evaluating the same metrics on more domains.
 More complex metrics could be used to review my data and prove the described relationship.